Constituency-and-Convergence/Constituency-Database/README.md

      - Overlap_Verbal: position of the verb base in the planar structure
      - Overlap_Verbal_Extended: ?
      - Overlap_Nominal: position of the noun base in the planar structure
-* input/sources = bib-file with the sources
+* sources = bib-file with the sources

 The **input** folder contains the raw files in which the data is initially entered and updated.
 The **scripts** folder contains R scripts that produce the output version of the database.